How to Smoke Shisha (Hookah)

 Once seated, we'll ask for the shisha menu.
 The most popular flavours, available almost everywhere, are apple, rose and grape.
 Mint is common too.
 Among the more exotic flavours I've seen are banana, liquorice, strawberry, vanilla, and even chocolate.
 More traditional menus will also include one or two plain tobacco shishas without added flavours.

-One shisha each, or one between two?
 For a shisha to work properly, it has to be smoked fairly steadily to keep the coals and tobacco at optimum temperature.
 Unless you're normally a heavy smoker, this can be quite taxing.
 For that reason, I prefer to 'share the load' and order one for the two of us.
 There's a delicious intimacy in sharing shisha.
-But this is not for business meetings - be sure of your company before sharing :)
+But this is not for business meetings; be sure of your company before sharing :)

 Usually, the waiter will bring our shisha and set it down before going off to get a scoop of smouldering charcoal.
 He'll then place two or three coals on top of the perforated foil and take several long draws on our pipe to get it started.
 We all know this is one of the perks of his job, the first few draws on every shisha he serves.
 Once it's smoking freely, he'll fit a new plastic mouthpiece (hygiene, ok?) before handing it to me, rather like a wine waiter, for approval.
 Of course, it's always perfect!